 The discipline for respondent's conduct in the default matter would warrant a censure for the failure to supervise charge alone.
-However, in that matter he is also guilty of making a misrepresentation to а tribunal.
-Respondent's discipline must be enhanced to reflect the default nature of the proceedings.
+However, in that matter he is also guilty of a tribunal.
+Respondent's making a misrepresentation to discipline must be enhanced to reflect the default nature of the proceedings.
 In re Kivler, 193 N.J.
-332, 342 (2008) respondent's default or failure to cooperate with investigative authorities operates as an aggravating factor, which is sufficient to permit a penalty that would otherwise be appropriate to be further enhanced").
+332, 342 (2008) default or failure to cooperate with the respondent's investigative authorities operates as an aggravating factor, which is sufficient to permit a penalty that would otherwise be appropriate to be further enhanced").